 1. About Specialty Groups

-Specialty Groups (SGs) recognised by the RCPCH are independent bodies representing paediatricians practicing in a specific specialty of paediatrics for whom a specific training pathway and lifelong education have been set up overseen by the RCPCH.
+Specialty Groups (SGs) recognised by the RCPCH are independent bodies representing paediatricians practicing in a specific specialty of paediatrics for which a specific training pathway and lifelong education have been set up and overseen by the RCPCH.

 Association for Paediatric Palliative Medicine (APPM)